The Last King of Hawaii

 Amin was receptive but told them he would need to follow-up with his advisors and took Dzura’s number and gave his word he would sincerely consider their request.

 It was less than 2 hours (maybe a lot less) that found the FBI knocking on Don’s front door demanding to know what the hell he was doing talking with one of the most murderous dictators ever known.

-The stunt made Time magazine, The International Herald Tribune and the local newspapers, for about “3 minutes”; but was dropped quickly, very quickly.
+The stunt made Time magazine, The International Herald Tribune and the local newspapers; but was dropped quickly, very quickly.

 Amin made one announcement about it saying his advisors had advised him against accepting the “Hawaiian Crown”.
 That was pretty much the end of the whole matter.

 A few years later cancer took Don’s life.